rootstrap/blog/content/DKIW model - Anthony Figueroa.md

 Love is not music,
 and Music is THE BEST
 ```
+*If you are the owner of a digital platform and would like to discuss the challenges you face on a technical level, contact us [here](https://www.rootstrap.com/contact).
+Alternatively you can reach out to [Justin@rootstrap.com](mailto:justin@rootstrap.com) and he will arrange a free consultation with Anthony or another relevant member of the Rootstrap technical team.*

+*☞ Please tap or click “Star icon” below to help to recommend this article to others.*

 ### References
 1. Russell .L.
 Ackoff, "From Data to Wisdom," Journal of Applied Systems Analysis 16 (1989): 3-9.